kazuhisya/node-iconv-jp/README.md

 	assert.equals(buffer.inspect(), buffer2.inspect());
 	// do something useful with the buffers

-Look at test.js for more examples and node-iconv's behaviour under error conditions.
+Look at test.js for more examples and node-iconv-jp's behaviour under error conditions.

 ## Notes

-Things to keep in mind when you work with node-iconv.
+Things to keep in mind when you work with node-iconv-jp.

 ### Chunked data